Of all the characters in the Trump/Russia saga, few are more fascinating than Felix Sater.

 Patrick Byrne emailed me August 4 to say:

 “For the record, your email reminded me that Felix wrote me once (while I was very ill) and denied being the source of the Russian death threat against me.
 He was quite gentlemanly, and I think I said I would post it.
 However, I think I was in a cardiac unit at the time, come to think of it, and it never got done.”

 Byrne didn’t answer my questions about what evidence he has for the Sater-Mogilevich connection, which can still be found on his website.

-Whatever credibility Deep Capture had was destroyed in 2016 when a Canadian judge ordered Byrne and Mitchell to pay $1.2 million (Canadian) over published claims that Altaf Nazerali, a Vancouver businessman, was a gangster, an arms dealer, a drug trafficker, a financier of al-Qaida and member of the Russian and Italian Mafias.
+In 2016, a Canadian judge ordered Byrne and Mitchell to pay $1.2 million (Canadian) over published claims that Altaf Nazerali, a Vancouver businessman, was a gangster, an arms dealer, a drug trafficker, a financier of al-Qaida and member of the Russian and Italian Mafias.

 Nazerali is mentioned in the deleted post quoted above about Sater and the matryoshka doll.
 Nazerali is described as a friend of Sater’s, although I’d wager that they never met.

 The judge wrote that Mitchell and Byrne “engaged in a calculated and ruthless campaign to inflict as much damage on Mr. Nazerali’s reputation as they could achieve.
 It is clear on the evidence that their intention was to conduct a vendetta in which the truth about Mr. Nazerali himself was of no consequence.”
 Read the decision here.